Culp's Hill: Third day

 The end of the fighting came near noon, with a futile attack by two Union regiments near Spangler's Spring.
 General Slocum, observing from the distant Powers Hill, believing that the Confederates were faltering, ordered Ruger to retake the works they had captured.
 Ruger passed the order to Silas Colgrove's brigade, and it was misinterpreted to mean a direct frontal assault on the Confederate position.
 The two regiments selected for the assault, the 2nd Massachusetts and the 27th Indiana, consisted of a total of 650 men against the 1,000 Confederates behind the works with about 100 yards (100 meters) of open field in front.
 When Lt.
 Col. Charles Mudge of the 2nd Massachusetts heard the order, he insisted that the officer repeat it: "Well, it is murder, but it's the order."
 The two regiments attacked in sequence with the Massachusetts men in front, and they were both repelled with terrific losses: 43% of the Massachusetts soldiers, 32% of the Hoosiers.
 General Ruger spoke of the misconstrued order as "one of those unfortunate occurrences that will happen in the excitement of battle".

 Despite receiving reinforcements and attempting his assaults again, Johnson was repulsed with terrible losses from one end of his line to the other.
 Colonel O'Neal wrote that his brigade "charged time and again up to their works but were every time compelled to retire.
 Many gallant men were lost."
 The losses at Culp's Hill included approximately 2,000 men in Johnson's division, nearly a third.
 An additional 800 fell from the reinforcing brigades on July 3.
 The XII corps lost about 1,000 men over both days, including 300 men in Greene's brigade, or one fifth.
 Alpheus Williams summed up the futility of this fighting: "The wonder is that the rebels persisted so long in an attempt that the first half hour must have told them was useless."

-One of the sad stories of the war involved the Culp family, owners of the hill.
-Two of Henry Culp's nephews were brothers: John Wesley Culp; and William Culp.
+One of the sad stories of the war involved the Culp family.
+Henry Culp, the owner of Culp's Hill, was the cousin of Esais Culp, the father of John Wesley Culp and William Culp.
 Wesley joined the Confederate States Army (the 2nd Virginia Infantry) and William the Union Army (the 87th Pennsylvania Infantry).
-Wesley's regiment fought at Culp's Hill, and he was killed in the fighting on his family property on July 3.
+Wesley's regiment fought at Culp's Hill and he was killed in the fighting on or near Henry Culp's property on July 3.
 Ironically, he allegedly was carrying a message from another soldier, a boyhood friend and Gettysburg native John Skelly, just deceased, to "Ginnie" Wade, the only civilian killed during the battle.
 His brother William was not present at Gettysburg and survived the war, but William Culp seemed to have regarded his brother as a traitor, and never spoke of him again.